Flu activity has returned to summer-time levels.

 - Health-care personnel

-- Anyone who wants to protect themselves
+- Anyone who wants to protect themselves and others

 - If your child is between 6 months and 8 years of age (up to their 9th birthday), and this is their FIRST flu shot, it is strongly recommended to receive 2 shots (four weeks apart).

 Tips on how to prevent the flu: English Español Hmoob

 Department of Public Health Videos: English Español Hmoob

 Our Location: 1221 Fulton Mall, Fresno, CA 93721